 And yes, I love it too and use it daily.
 However, not everything is perfect, and it never can be.
-And so it happens that the DVB provides an App that could be perfect - but has tons of little problems that hold it back.
-For example, it is written as a cross platform App in React using Ionic.
+And so it happens that the DVB provides an App that is almost perfect - but I wanted a specfic function decoupled from the app.
+Fun fact: the App is written (or at least was written) as a cross platform App in React using Ionic.
 I know this because at a programming meetup that I attended in 2017 Kilian reverse engineered the App - and also wrote an article about it.
-This might not seem problematic, but because of the specific implementation it is just extremely slow and unresponsive, even on the shiniest and newest Smartphones.
-The main reason for this is the decoupling of a native UI and the program logic.
-React Native is a mighty tool, but you have to use it carefully, otherwise no benefit over a website is given.

 The main points are the following:

 - 1: The UI has to be as responsive as possible.